lobophf/aimt/README.md

 ## Getting Started

 In the **sub2ind** and **ind2sub** functions, the array index traverses rows, then columns, and then higher dimensions.
 The index starts from 1, and the subscripts start from (1, ..., 1).
+Right below are basic examples of how these functions work.

  > **sub2ind**